 If you’re experiencing recurring cooling systems problems, such as coolant loss, overheating, or frequent pressure issues, and other components have been ruled out as the cause, the surge tank could be a potential culprit.
 In such cases, it may be necessary to replace the surge tank as part of troubleshooting and resolving the cooling system issues.

 If you notice any of these signs or suspect a problem with your semi-truck radiator surge tank, it’s recommended to consult a qualified mechanic or technician.
 They can assess the situation, perform a thorough inspection, and provide guidance on whether a replacement is necessary.
-Finally, order your surge tanks today from the experts at SouthPOINTE Radiator!
+Finally, order your surge tanks for Freightliner and more today from the experts at SouthPOINTE Radiator!